-After you get the plaintext, output it to standard output.
-Do not add a newline.
+After you get the plaintext, write it to a file called "plaintext.txt".
+Do not write any additional text into the file.

 You should tackle the assignment step by step: do the "Decrypt byte" step, then the "Decrypt block" step, then the "Decrypt" step.
 In case you cannot finish the assignment, marks will be given for partially completing each step.